-Exercise recommendations for Type 2 Diabetes
+Type 2 Diabetes and Exercise

-Exercise and physical activity are the two main pillars for maintaining control in type 2 DM.
+Exercise and physical activity are the two main pillars for maintaining control in type 2 diabetes mellitus.
 According to the American Diabetes Association, people with diabetes should be advised to perform at least 150 min/week of moderate-intensity aerobic physical activity (50–70% of maximum heart rate) and if no contraindications, resistance training three times per week should be encouraged.

 Progressive resistance exercise improves insulin sensitivity in older men with type 2 diabetes to the same or even a greater extent as aerobic exercise.

 According to some studies, structured exercise interventions of at least 8 weeks duration have been shown to lower HbA1c by 0.66% in people with type 2 diabetes.